ClaasBontus/bitset2/README.md

 ## Caveats
 * bitset2 requires a C++17 compliant compiler.
-* Tested with gcc 12 and clang 15.
+* Tested with GCC 12 and Clang 15.